Release Notes for Azure BizTalk Services

 Updated: February 20, 2014

-The release notes for the Windows Azure BizTalk Services contain the known issues in this release.
+The release notes for the Microsoft Azure BizTalk Services contain the known issues in this release.

 The following section lists known issues in this release of the BizTalk Services:

 If you have the BizTalk Services Portal open while BizTalk Services is upgraded to roll in changes to the service, you might face connectivity issues with the BizTalk Services Portal.

 As a workaround, you may restart the browser, delete the browser cache, or start the portal in private mode.

 Install the Visual Studio 2012 Update 3 RC 1 to fix the issue.